CONGREGATION HISTORY

 POR FAVOR

 In August 2007 we added a new dimension to our worship with the installation of a multimedia projection system.
 Also a Spanish Bible study was started with Bro.Darrel Robertson leading the study.
 Bro.
-Roberston also provided scripture verses and commentary in Spanish along with his sermons.
+Roberston also provided scripture verses and commentary in Spanish during his sermons.
 Unfortunately, with Bro.
 Robertson’s departure in September of 2008 the Spanish Bible study and use of Spanish during the sermon portion of our worship was discontinued.

 Our original projector failed in late 2020 and a new laser projector was purchased and installed in February 2021 so that the congregation could continue to use it for our Worship service as well as for Bible studies, especially Wednesday nights.